 - Acquia PHP 8.2: Some libraries that are available in Acquia PHP 7.4 might be currently unavailable in PHP 8.2 if the PHP community has not updated them for PHP 8.2 compatibility.

-- Acquia PHP 8.1: For use with websites running the current Drupal version.
+- Acquia PHP 8.1: Use with websites that run the current Drupal version.
 Some libraries that are available in Acquia PHP 7.4 might be currently unavailable in PHP 8.1 if the PHP community has not updated them for PHP 8.1 compatibility.

-As a general principle, use the latest available version of PHP.
-Each new version of PHP includes both enhancements and bug fixes that can improve the performance and security of your Drupal application.
-However, you may be using custom or contributed Drupal modules that depend on an earlier version of PHP.
-Whenever you change your PHP version, do so first on your Development or Stage environment—not on your Production environment—and test it to ensure that there are no compatibility issues.
+Use the latest available version of PHP if possible.
+Each new version of PHP includes enhancements and bug fixes that can improve performance and security.
+Some installations use custom or contributed Drupal modules that depend on an earlier version of PHP.
+When you update or change your PHP version, first update it on your Development or Stage environment, not on your Production environment, and test it to ensure that there are no compatibility issues.

 Working with different PHP versions on different environments

-Most of your PHP code should work fine on the PHP versions that Cloud Platform offer.
-However, some of your code may work on one version of PHP, but not on another version.
-If you plan on switching to a different version of PHP, do so first on your Dev or Stage environment and test it before changing your production environment.
+Most of the PHP code works properly on the PHP versions that Cloud Platform offers.
+However, some code may work on one version of PHP, but not on another version.
+When you update or change your PHP version, first update it on your Development or Stage environment, not on your Production environment, and test it to ensure that there are no compatibility issues.

 Comparison of PHP 7.4 with PHP 8.0 and later